History of the Maldives: Archaeological remains of the first settlers

-The first Maldivians haven't been known to leave any archaeological remains.
+The first Maldivians are not known to have left any archaeological remains.
 It is speculated that their buildings were likely built of wood, palm fronds, and other perishable materials which would have quickly decayed in the salt and wind of the tropical climate.
 Moreover, chiefs or headmen didn't reside in elaborate stone palaces, nor did their religion require the construction of large temples or compounds.

 Earliest written history

 The earliest written history of the Maldives is marked by the arrival of Sinhalese people.
 They were descendants of the exiled Vanga Prince Vijaya from the ancient city known as Sinhapura in northeast India.
 He and his party of several hundred landed in Sri Lanka; some ended up in the Maldives circa 543–483 B.C.
 According to the Maapanansa, one of the ships that sailed with Prince Vijaya, who went to Sri Lanka around 500 B.C., went adrift and arrived at an island called Mahiladvipika, which has since been identified as the Maldives.
 It is also said that at that time, the people from Mahiladvipika used to travel to Sri Lanka.

-The Sinhalese settlement in Sri Lanka and the Maldives marks a significant change in demographics and the development of the Indo-Aryan language Dhivehi, which is most similar in grammar, phonology, and structure to Sinhala and especially to the more ancient Elu Prakrit, with has less Pali influences.
+The Sinhalese settlement in Sri Lanka and the Maldives marks a significant change in demographics and the development of the Indo-Aryan language Dhivehi, which is most similar in grammar, phonology, and structure to Sinhala and especially to the more ancient Elu Prakrit, which has less Pali influence.

 Alternatively, it is believed that Vijaya and his clan came from western India.
 This claim has been supported by linguistic and cultural features, as well as specific descriptions in the epics themselves, e.g. the detail that Vijaya visited Bharukaccha (Bharuch in Gujarat) in his ship on a southward voyage.

 Philostorgius, a Greek historian of late antiquity, wrote of a hostage among the Romans who hailed from the island called Diva, which is presumed to be the Maldives; his name was Theophilus.
 Theophilus was sent around the year 350 to convert the Himyarites to Christianity and went to his homeland from Arabia; he returned to Arabia, visited Axum, and settled in Antioch.